Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: VOC Propagation and Channel Modeling

 The dispersion coefficient depends on the turbulent airflow and the stability class.
-There are multiple ways to determine these coefficients, like Briggs \bluecite{briggs1973diffusion}, Briggs dispersion coefficients that are revised by Griffiths \bluecite{griffiths1994errors}, as shown in Table \ref{tab:pg_dispersion}, and computational methods like genetic algorithm and particle swarm optimization \bluecite{abualigah2015applying}.
+There are multiple ways to determine these coefficients, like Briggs \bluecite{briggs1973diffusion}, Briggs dispersion coefficients that are revised by Griffiths \bluecite{griffiths1994errors}, and computational methods like genetic algorithm and particle swarm optimization \bluecite{abualigah2015applying}.
+For the D stability class, $\sigma_y$ and $\sigma_z$ are $0.06x^{0.92}$ and $0.15x^{0.70}$, respectively \bluecite{griffiths1994errors}.

 However, during the propagation, VOCs are influenced by two modalities: chemical interference and air turbulence \bluecite{wilson2015noisy}.
 The Gaussian models inherently consider the air turbulence via the dispersion coefficients \bluecite{cao2011dispersion}.
 Hence, we need to consider the chemical interference of VOCs.

-Initially, depending on the type of VOCs, they react with OH radicals, NO\textsubscript{3} radicals, and O\textsubscript{3} atoms or undergo photodissociation in the troposphere and form alkyl or substituted alkyl radicals ($R^a$) (e.g., hydroxyalkyl, nitrooxyalkyl or oxoalkyl).
-Furthermore, those $R^a$s undergoes a sequential reaction to produce a stable product \bluecite{atkinson2003atmospheric}.
-The equation can be expressed as:
+Initially, depending on the type of VOCs, they react with OH radicals, NO\textsubscript{3} radicals, and O\textsubscript{3} atoms or undergo photodissociation in the troposphere and form alkyl or substituted alkyl radicals ($R^a$) (e.g., hydroxyalkyl, nitrooxyalkyl, or oxoalkyl).
+Furthermore, those $R^a$s undergo a sequential reaction to produce a stable product \bluecite{atkinson2003atmospheric}.
+The equation can be expressed as: $\mathrm{VOC} + (\mathrm{OH}/\mathrm{NO_3}/\mathrm{O_3}/h\nu) \to \mathrm{R^a}$.
 As soon as $R^a$s are produced in the troposphere, the properties of VOCs are lost, and those are no longer considered as the information carrier in the interplant communication process.
-Since byproducts do not participate in interplant signaling, subsequent reactions are beyond the scope of the communication channel model.
-The rate of the reaction ($R$) can be given as follows:

-where $k$ is the second-order rate constant, and $[VOC]$ and $[oxidant]$ are the concentration of VOC and oxidants (OH/NO\textsubscript{3}/O\textsubscript{3}), respectively.
-Replacing the VOC concentration at $\vec{r}$ in (\ref{chem}), the rate of the reaction becomes:
+Reaction intermediates are not explicitly modeled as separate species; their formation is treated as irreversible removal of the parent VOC from the information carrying pool.
+The rate of the reaction ($R$) can be given by: $R = k[VOC][oxidant]$, where $k$ is the second-order rate constant, and $[VOC]$ and $[oxidant]$ are the concentrations of VOC and oxidants (OH/NO\textsubscript{3}/O\textsubscript{3}), respectively.
+Considering the VOC concentration at $\vec{r}$, the rate of the reaction becomes: